Mohamed-Ahmed14/git_tic_tac_toe/README.md

 #### Game Board

-In the game above the board it shows which player's turn or may be comupter's turn , and below the board there are two buttons one for reset the game which is clear the board and the other button to end the game it return you to the mode screen where you can choice a mode again either play with computer nor play with friend.
+In the game above the board it shows which player's turn or may be computer's turn , and below the board there are two buttons one for reset the game which is clear the board and the other button to end the game it return you to the mode screen where you can choose a mode again either play with computer nor play with friend.